gtaylor44/Crane/README.md

 Assert.AreEqual(13, cust.CustomerOrders.Count);
 ```
 -----------------------------
-Set validateSelectColumns to true to validate all select columns are mapped to corresponding model property.
-This is set to false by default.
+SprocMapper validates that all select columns are mapped to a corresponding model property by default.
+This can be disabled by setting validateSelectColumns to false.
 The below example sets an alias in stored procedure but because no custom column mapping has been setup, it's not mapped
 and throws a SprocMapperException.
 The same exception message is shown if the property does not exist or a custom
 column mapping is incorrect.
 Note that when mapping joins, it's important to have accurate 'partitionOn' arguments to avoid mixed results.